 Under the Link Tab, select Input options.
 In the Object/library modules box, add the library for your schema, such as ap203lib.lib for the AP203 library classes.
 The correct library name is listed on the documentation page for each schema.
 Next, add the ROSE library rose.lib.
 If your program includes Part 28 XML support you must also add p28e2.lib to the list of libraries.

 Finally, you must tell the linker where to find the library files.
 The ST-Developer Windows installation contains programming libraries built for use with Visual C++ 6.0 (VC6) using the /MD or /MT flags, as well as versions that are link compatible with other compilers.
 These are kept in different subdirectories under the ST-Developer "lib" directory.
-The library directories available for Visual C++ 6.0 are as follows:
+The library directory available for Visual C++ 6.0 is as follows:

 Instead of an explicit subdirectory, you may use the ROSE_LIB environment variable to substitute a preferred library directory.
 This variable usually points the VC9 /MD directory, so you must manually change it to one of the ones above.